Capital Region business community encouraged to participate

 The five-question economic outlook survey covers revenue and employment forecasting, and top obstacles related to business growth.

-The 2022 Economic Outlook report will be released December 7 at BRAC’s Monthly Lunch event, presented by IBERIABANK, a division of First Horizon Bank.
-The presentation will offer insights, analysis, and a forecast of the Capital Region’s economy for the upcoming year.
-Registration for the lunch is available at brac.org/events.
-The report will also be published online at brac.org/research.
+The 2023 Economic Outlook report will be released December 6.
+The report will be published online at brac.org/research and will offer insights, analysis, and a forecast of the Capital Region’s economy for the upcoming year.

 BRAC began producing the annual Economic Outlook in 2007.
 Since its inception, the report has become the market standard for annual regional economic data.